On sets of orthogonal exponentials on the disk: Introduction

 Bounds of this form are significantly stronger bound than what we can do with our method.
 However the argument in \cite{greenfeld2024integer} crucially relies on the estimates on the number of low height rational points on some algebraic surfaces and so it is unclear whether it can be adapted to the case when distances lie in the set of Bessel zeros $\{r_n\}$ instead of integers $\{n\}$ or the shifted integers $\{\frac{n}{2}+\frac{1}{8}\}$.

 Finally let us say a couple of words about the proof.
-Roughly speaking, Iosevich and Koloutzakis \cite{Iosevich2013} showed that if $A\subset \R^2$ satisfies the condition (\ref{eq2}) then it puts the following restrictions on $A$: \begin{itemize} \item[(i)] If some pair of points in $A$ are close to each other then $|A|$ is small, \item[(ii)] Any three points of $A$ which are far from each other cannot lie in a very thin strip, \end{itemize} see Lemmas \ref{lem1} and \ref{lem2} for precise statements.
-The idea now is to split into two cases depending on how $A$ `looks like' using Katz and Tao's notion of dimension for discrete sets of points.
-We argue that if a set $A \subset [-R, R]^2$ is at least $(1+\epsilon)$-dimensional then the intersection of $A$ with a generic thin strip has dimension at least $\epsilon$ and this leads to contradiction with (ii) if $|A|$ is too large; otherwise $A$ is at most $(1+\epsilon)$-dimensional and this implies that it contains pairs of points which are unusually close to each other, leading to some tension with (i).
-To make this precise we use some ideas from Projection Theory and the notion of Katz--Tao $(\delta, s, C)$-sets, which we review in the next section.
-The idea to study the `branching pattern' of a discrete set of points to find a particular configuration also appears in the work of Cohen, Pohoata and the author \cite{cohen2023new} on the Heilbronn's triangle problem which asks for the smallest area of a triangle determined by an arbitrary collection of $n$ points in the unit square.
-The projection theory input is quite different though: we use radial projection results of Orponen--Shmerkin--Wang \cite{orponen2024kaufman} and high-low method to find small triangles and there does not seem to be a direct connection between the two settings (the worst case `branching patterns' are also different, see remark at the end of the paper).
+Roughly speaking, Iosevich and Koloutzakis \cite{Iosevich2013} showed that if $A\subset \R^2$ satisfies the condition (\ref{eq2}) then it puts the following restrictions on $A$: \begin{itemize} \item[(i)] If there are two points in $A$ at a small distance then $|A|$ is small, \item[(ii)] Any three points in $A$ with large pairwise distances cannot lie in a very thin strip, \end{itemize} see Lemmas \ref{lem1} and \ref{lem2} below for precise statements.
+The idea now is to split into two cases depending on how $A$ `looks like' on different scales using a notion of dimension for discrete sets of points.
+We observe that if a set $A \subset [-R, R]^2$ is `at least $(1+\epsilon)$-dimensional' then by, the classical Marstrand slicing theorem \cite{marstrand1954some}, the intersection of $A$ with a generic thin strip has dimension at least $\epsilon$.
+This then leads to a contradiction with (ii) if $|A|$ is too large.
+Otherwise, $A$ is `at most $(1+\epsilon)$-dimensional' and this implies that $A$ contains pairs of points which are unusually close to each other, leading to some tension with (i).
+To make this precise we prove a discretized version of Marstrand's slicing theorem and use the notion of Katz--Tao $(\delta, s, C)$-sets, which we review in the next section.
+The idea of studying the `branching pattern' of a discrete set of points to find a particular subconfiguration of points also appears in the work of Cohen, Pohoata and the author \cite{cohen2023new} on the Heilbronn's triangle problem.
+The problem asks for the smallest area of a triangle determined by an arbitrary collection of $n$ points in the unit square.
+For that problem, we also study the branching pattern and use tools from the projection theory: namely, the recent radial projection theorems due to Orponen, Shmerkin and Wang \cite{orponen2024kaufman} and the high-low method.

 We use standard asymptotic notation, e.g. $A\lesssim_\epsilon B$ means that $|A|\le C |B|$ for some constant $C$ depending on $\epsilon$ (and the constant is absolute if there are no subscripts), an expression $A\sim B$ means $A\lesssim B$ and $B \lesssim A$ and so on.